haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 HADDOCK server for scenarios 1 and 3 and the [easy interface][link-haddock-easy] for scenario 2.

-Before settinp up the docking we need first to generate the distance restraint file for the cross-links in a format suitable for HADDOCK.
+Before setting up the docking we need first to generate the distance restraint file for the cross-links in a format suitable for HADDOCK.
 HADDOCK uses [CNS][link-cns] as computational engine.
 A description of the format for the various restraint types supported by HADDOCK can be found in our [Nature Protocol](http://www.nature.com/nprot/journal/v5/n5/abs/nprot.2010.32.html) paper, Box 4.

 Distance restraints are defined as: